firefly-iii/docs/docs/docs/firefly-iii/financial-concepts/transactions.md

 ## Deposits

 When you wish to create a deposit, select a revenue account first, as the source account.
-When it doesn't exist yet, free-type your own input and it will be created for you.
+When it doesn't exist yet, free-type your own input, and it will be created for you.
 Then, select an asset account or liability as the destination account.
 If the source account already exists the form will recognize that you're creating a deposit, and the "budget"-selector will disappear.

 Although the form allows you to free-type a destination account as well, this may fail and the transaction can't be saved.